MRS CHU'S STORY

-“NO . . .
-I . . .
-DOOooooooonnnnn’t!!”
+“No . . .
+I . . . dooooooonnnnn’t!!”

 “But you do mumble Lola, all the time.
 Why is that?”

-At this Lola Poon jumped up, threw her cha siu bao sandwich in the dirt, knocked Angelina’s bagel with lox onto the ground beside it, and started pulling on Angelina’s braids with all her strength, all the while shouting, “LIAR!
-LIAR!
-LIAR!” into Angelina's face.
+At this Lola Poon jumped up, threw her cha siu bao sandwich in the dirt, knocked Angelina’s bagel with lox onto the ground beside it, and started pulling on Angelina’s braids with all her strength, all the while shouting, “Liar!!
+Liar!!
+Liar!!” into Angelina's face.

-“NOOOOOooooooo.
-OOOooooowwww.
+“Nooooooo.
+Oooooowwww.
 Let me go, Lola.
 What’s wrong with you?”

-Angelina tried to pull away from her friend’s grip, but by this time Lola had wrestled Angelina off the bench, and onto the bitumen of the playground.
-Lola straddled her friend, pinning Angelina’s arms against her body with her legs—Lola was strong for her age—and started slapping Angelina’s cheeks with her open palms.
-With each slap, Lola would shout into Angelina’s cringing face, “I DO NOT MUMBLE!!”
-SLAP!!
-“I DO NOT MUMBLE!!”
-SLAP!!”
-I DO NOT MUMBLE!!”
-SLAP!!
+Angelina tried to pull away from her friend’s grip, but by this time Lola had wrestled Angelina off the bench and onto the bitumen of the playground.
+Lola straddled her friend, pinning Angelina’s arms against her body with her legs—Lola was strong for her age by this time—and started slapping Angelina’s cheeks with her open palms.
+With each slap, Lola would shout into Angelina’s cringing face, “I do not mumble!!”
+Slap!!
+“I do not mumble!!”
+Slap!!
+“I do not mumble!!”
+Slap!!

 “What am I doing here?”

 “You don’t remember what happened, honey?”

 “What do you mean, what happened?
 I don’t know what you’re talking about.”